ubccr/ccrdocs/pages/faq.md

 ## How do I know what to request an allocation for?

-Please see the ["Available Resources" section of CCR's Getting Access page](getting-access.md#available-resources) for a break down of currently available resources at CCR.
+Please see the ["Available Resources" page](available-resources.md) for a break down of currently available resources at CCR.

 ## How can I check what allocations I am on?